AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report3/README.md

 	vector_add_prefetch_gpu_init_gpu		2.57				302.58
 	vector_add_prefetch_cpugpu_init_gpu		2.57				337.30

-As we can see the best results are when...
+As we can see the best results are when we used `cudaMemPrefetchAsync` function first and when we initialized values of the vectors using kernel function after that.

 ## Authors